ECO 111 PRINCIPLES OF ECONOMICS (4 sh)

 legislations, labor supply incentives of various welfare programs, occupational licensure, labor mobility, migration and discrimination theories are issues of interest.
 Prerequisite: ECO 111 and ECO 311 or permission from instructor.

 ECO 335 ENVIRONMENTAL ECONOMICS (4 sh)

 This course explores the interaction of economic forces and policies with environmental issues.
 What are the costs of pollution and what are we buying for those costs?
 Who bears the burden of environmental damage?
 How might we reduce environmental impact and how do we decide how much damage is appropriate?
 Applied Microeconomics.
 Prerequisite: ECO 111.
-Offered fall.
+Offered spring.